Dzongkha

 The word dzongkha means "the language of the fortress", from dzong "fortress" and kha "language".
 As of 2013, Dzongkha had 171,080 native speakers and about 640,000 total speakers.

 Dzongkha is a South Tibetic language.
-It is closely related to Laya and Lunana and partially intelligible with Sikkimese, and to some other Bhutanese languages such as Chocha Ngacha, Brokpa, Brokkat and Lakha.
+It is closely related to Laya and Lunana and partially intelligible with Sikkimese, and to some other Bhutanese languages such as Chochangachakha, Brokpa, Brokkat and Lakha.
 It has a more distant relationship to Standard Tibetan.
-Spoken Dzongkha and Tibetan are around 50 to 80 percent mutually intelligible.

 Classification

 Dzongkha is considered a South Tibetic language.
-It is closely related to and partially intelligible with Sikkimese, and to some other Bhutanese languages such as Chocha Ngacha, Brokpa, Brokkat and Lakha.
+It is closely related to and partially intelligible with Sikkimese, and to some other Bhutanese languages such as Chochangachakha, Brokpa, Brokkat and Lakha.

 Dzongkha bears a close linguistic relationship to J'umowa, which is spoken in the Chumbi Valley of Southern Tibet.
 It has a much more distant relationship to Standard Tibetan.
 Spoken Dzongkha and Tibetan are around 50% to 80% mutually intelligible, with the literary forms of both highly influenced by the liturgical (clerical) Classical Tibetan language, known in Bhutan as Chöke (ཆོས་སྐད།), which has been used for centuries by Buddhist monks.
 Chöke was used as the language of education in Bhutan until the early 1960s when it was replaced by Dzongkha in public schools.

 Although descended from Classical Tibetan, Dzongkha shows a great many irregularities in sound changes that make the official spelling and standard pronunciation more distant from each other than is the case with Standard Tibetan.
 It has been written that "traditional orthography and modern phonology are two distinct systems operating by a distinct set of rules" in Dzongkha.